Table of Contents

-The most important complication of an osteoporotic fracture is osteoporotic fracture-related chronic pain.
-Chronic pain has a huge adverse effect on the quality of life of the patient.
+The most important complication of an osteoporotic fracture is an osteoporotic fracture-related chronic pain.
+Chronic pain has a hugely adverse effect on the quality of life of the patient.

 The most important risk factors for osteoporosis and osteoporotic-related fractures can be grouped into: